arivictor/arivictor.github.io/_posts/2025-08-27-better-python-decorators.md

 - Implement cross-cutting concerns elegantly

 Key principles:

 - Use `@wraps` to preserve function metadata
 - Keep decorators simple and focused
 - Use `*args` and `**kwargs` for flexibility
 - Make decorators configurable when needed
 - Test decorators thoroughly

-In our next post, we'll explore error handling strategies that make your Python applications more robust and user-friendly.

-## Practice Exercises

-1. Create a decorator that limits function execution time
-2. Build a decorator that automatically converts function arguments to specific types
-3. Design a decorator for implementing the circuit breaker pattern
-4. Write a decorator that adds automatic documentation to functions

-*What's your favorite use case for decorators?
-Have you built any interesting decorators in your projects?*